cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

 Within CDAP, there is the concept of *logical* and *physical* pipelines, converted by a planner, and then run in an execution environment.

-A **logical pipeline** is the view of the pipeline as seen in the CDAP Application Studio and the CDAP UI.
+A **logical pipeline** is the view of the pipeline as seen in the CDAP Studio and the CDAP UI.
 It is the view composed of sources, sinks, and other plugins, and does not show the underlying technology used to actually manifest and run the pipeline.